 Any deferred or Supplementary examinations for this course will be held during week two of the semester following this course offering.
 The examiner will advise students involved in writing of the date, time and location of any such examination.

 Students should read the USQ policies: Definitions, Assessment and Student Academic Misconduct to avoid actions which might contravene University policies and practices.
 These policies can be found at http://policy.usq.edu.au.

 Students must retain a copy of each item submitted for assessment.
 If requested, students will be required to provide a copy of assignments submitted for assessment purposes.
 Such copies should be despatched to USQ within 24 hours of receipt of a request being made.

-The due date for an assignment is the date by which a student must despatch the assignment to the USQ.
+The due date for an assignment is the date by which a student must submit the assignment on EASE.
 The onus is on the student to provide proof of the despatch date if requested by the Examiner.

 The examiner may grant an extension of the due date of an assignment in extenuating circumstances.